mge-engine/mge/main/manual-html/_sources/core/concurrency.rst.txt

 Synchronization
 ---------------

-The mutex class enhances the `std::mutex` by a name member that is used for additional diagnostic purposes.
+The mutex class enhances `std::mutex` by a name member that is used for additional diagnostic purposes.

 .. doxygenclass:: mge::mutex